Frequently Asked Questions

 - Customers participating with backup generators.

-- Customers participating through incentive Option 2, Option 3, or Option 4 described in the Program Guidelines Chapter 4, Chapter 5, and Chapter 6 respectively.
+- Customers participating through participation Option 2, Option 3, or Option 4 described in Chapter 4, Chapter 5, and Chapter 6 respectively, of the DSGS Guidelines.

 - Water agencies, which include water utilities, wastewater facilities, and irrigation districts.

-- Enrolled in the Emergency Load Reduction Program, the Base Interruptible Program or the Agricultural Pump Interruptible Program.
+- Is also enrolled in the Emergency Load Reduction Program, the Base Interruptible Program, or the Agricultural Pump Interruptible Program.

-- A cogeneration facility with a Power Purchase Agreement (PPA).
+- Is a cogeneration facility with a Power Purchase Agreement (PPA).

 - If a participant has a power purchase agreement for a renewable generator at the same site as a cogeneration facility, but not one for the cogeneration facility, this does not make the participant ineligible to participate.